shminglebob/CGT-141-Final/static/md/Three Link Inverse Kinematics.md

 ## Importance of Inverse Kinematics

-So now the question is why do we need inverse kinematics?
-The simple answer to this question is we need it for very precise robotic arm movements.
-In fact, this is so important that even we as humans have this built into our brains!
+Why do we need inverse kinematics?
+The simple answer is for very precise robotic arm movements.
+In fact, we as humans have this built into our brains!

 Try it out!
 Use your wrist as an end effector and try to move it in a line as straight as possible.
 While you're doing this, you can see how your elbow bends without you even thinking about bending it.
 This is what we call inverse kinematics.